maor-v/CIFAR-10-Object-Recognition-in-Images-for-beginners/README.md

 # CIFAR-10-Object-Recognition-in-Images-for-beginners
-CIFAR-10 Object Recognition (Kaggle competition)- for beginners.
+CIFAR-10 Object Recognition (Kaggle competition: https://www.kaggle.com/c/cifar-10)- for beginners.
 Score around 90%. <br>
-There are two versions of the CIFAR-10 dataset: one from KAggle and the other from Keras datasets. <br>
+There are two versions of the CIFAR-10 dataset: one from Kaggle and the other from Keras datasets. <br>
 If you want to compete in the Kaggle competition, go to the Kaggle version of the notebook, if you only want to learn- the Keras version will fit better. <br>